mtao/nyu-intro-to-computer-science/syllabus.md

 ### Messaging

-Our course will use a message board (link to be distributed in class) as its main communication channel for announcements and discussion.
-This is a good place to ask questions that anyone - other students, graders, tutors, or the professor - can answer.
+Our course will use [Slack]({{ site.slack_link }}) as the main communication channel for announcements and discussion.
+One can join the server with [this link]({{ site.slack_link }}).
+This is a good place to ask questions that anyone - other students, graders, or the professor - can answer.
 This is a resource best used when the answer is not required urgently.

 ### Tutoring

-Tutors for this course are waiting to answer your questions, either on our message board or during dedicated tutoring hours.
+Tutors for this course are waiting to answer your questions during dedicated tutoring hours.
 Use tutoring for more involved questions and when you prefer a more immeidate answer.

 Tutoring hours (all times in Eastern Time):